testimio/JS-interview/emitter/part1.md

 For example:

-    var f = new Messenger();
+    var f = new EventEmitter();
     f.on("Hello", function(data){
       alert(data);
     });
     // the handler will be called and an `alert` prompt will be shown with `world` f.trigger("Hello", "World");

-For convenience, here are some unit tests for our `Messenger` in order to clarify its behavior.
+For convenience, here are some unit tests for our `EventEmitter` in order to clarify its behavior.

 ### running tests
-Name your file `emitter-part-1.js` and export your class/constructor as `Messenger`.
+Name your file `emitter-part-1.js` and export your class/constructor as `EventEmitter`.
 After you `npm i` you can execute `npm run test`.

 **we __encourage__ to run the tests**